-Born on 1 February 1927 in Moscow, Boris Sveshnikov was an artist, graphic artist and book illustrator.
+Born on the 1st of February 1927 in Moscow, Boris Sveshnikov was an artist, graphic artist and book illustrator.
 In 1945 he was awarded a place at the Moscow Institute of Applied and Decorative Arts.

 Following Stalin's death and the 20th Communist Party Conference, Sveshnikov was reinstated as an artist in 1956.
 A year later he moved to Moscow.
 He moved in the same circles as Vladimir Nemukhin, Vyacheslav Kalinin, Dmitry Plavinsky and Aleksandr Kharitonov.

 In 1958 Sveshnikov was accepted into the Artists’ Union of the USSR.
 He worked in Goslitizdat - the State Literary Publishing House and was an exceptional illustrator, providing the artwork for publications of Goethe's poetry, Hoffmann’s mystical stories, the fairy tales of Han Christian Andersen and the Brothers Grimm, the plays of Maeterlinck, Paustovsky's prose and many other great works of literature.

 Sveshnikov’s work included both painting and graphic art.
 His life’s main work was a huge series of labour camp drawings to which he later added another series entitled A Drawing Album.
 These are amongst the best graphic records chronicling the GULAG, which paradoxically combine a tragic sense of everyday camp life with a feeling of unbounded internal freedom.

 Sveshnikov’s art creates a drama about the fate of men and women who are constantly experiencing the close proximity of death, for as he put it : "This is the beginning and the end of all creation".

 Sveshnikov died in Moscow on the 6th of October 1998.
 His works are preserved in private and state collections in many countries throughout the world.

 The Museum of Contemporary Russian Art